Thinking of solo travel but not sure where to start? START HERE!

 Let me begin by saying I have engaged in slum tourism (a basic definition of slum tourism would be the kind of tourism that takes you to see impoverished communities).

-I took a Soweto tour during a long-ago visit to South Africa, to see a place that overflowed with meaning.
+I took an African slum Soweto tour during a long-ago visit to South Africa, to see a place that overflowed with meaning.
 In 1976, during the Soweto Uprising in which unarmed students were stormed and killed by police for refusing to study in Afrikaans, I was a university student in Political Science, engulfed (at a distance) in liberation movements and revolutions.
 Soweto was part of that, as well as a major chapter in the bigger South African story of apartheid and discrimination.

 It was a place I wanted to see, but the then boycott of South Africa was in full swing and I would have to wait nearly two decades.